Best Exhaust 5 Gas Analyzer for Automotive (2024 update)

-An exhaust gas analyzer is a device that measures the exhaust emissions from engines such as those found in forklifts, grinders, power tools, motorcycles, automobiles, and small gasoline engines such as portable generators.
+An exhaust gas analyzer is a device that measures the exhaust emissions from engines such as those found in forklifts, grinders, power tools, vintage cars, motorcycles, automobiles, and small gasoline engines such as portable generators.
+5 Gas Analyzers are a popular choice as they detect the most important gas combination which includes carbon monoxide (CO), carbon dioxide (CO2), nitrogen oxides (NOx), oxygen (O2), and hydrocarbons (HC).
 By analyzing the composition of the exhaust gas, the analyzer can provide valuable information about the engine's performance and efficiency, as well as identify potential problems that may be affecting its operation and cause toxic gas inhalation.
 Using a small engine exhaust gas analyzer is a simple and effective way to ensure that your small engine is running correctly and safely.

 - Bridge Analyzers - Exhaust Gas (2 gas, 4 gas, or 5 gas)